Beginning herbalists usually start their herbalism journey with teas.

-Herbal tinctures are an excellent way of consuming medicinal herbs and preserving your herbal medicine for a very long time.
+Herbal tinctures are an easy way to take herbal medicine and preserve your herbs for a very long time.

 But before we get into how to make an herbal tincture: